Basile IMBERT

 Thesis project

-Political science thesis by Basile IMBERT under the supervision of M. Christophe Roux
+Political science thesis by Basile IMBERT under the supervision of Mr. Christophe Roux

-Abstract: In recent years, France and other European countries have witnessed a revival of conservatism, whether in the production of ideas, in political parties, in social mobilizations or in electoral power relations.
-At the same time, the looming ecological crisis has led to the affirmation of political ecology in recent electoral victories.
+Abstract: In recent years, France and other European countries have witnessed a resurgence of conservatism, whether in the production of ideas, political parties, social movements, or electoral power relations.
+At the same time, the looming ecological crisis has led to the affirmation of political ecology, even in recent electoral victories.
 While political ecology is traditionally

-attached to the cultural heritage of the liberal left, recent years have seen the emergence of conservative ecological thinking in the political field.
+linked to the cultural heritage of the liberal left, recent years have nevertheless been marked by the emergence of conservative ecological thinking in the political arena.

-The thesis proposed here is a study of the mobilization of the ecological question by European conservative parties, using the French and British examples.
-Using an approach based on the convergence of intellectual and partisan fields, the aim is to shed light on the
+The thesis proposal formulated here is a study of the mobilization of the ecological issue by European conservative parties, using French and British examples.
+Taking an approach that brings together intellectual and partisan fields, we will highlight the

-driving forces behind the emergence of a conservative political ecology, by studying it on an intellectual level and also by revealing the strategies of the actors who have enabled its recent affirmation in European conservative parties and movements, eager to catch up with their potential programmatic lag in this field.
+driving the emergence of conservative political ecology, studying it from an intellectual perspective but also revealing the strategies of the actors who have enabled its recent affirmation in European conservative parties and movements, eager to catch up on their potential programmatic lag in this area.

-In this study, we formulate the hypothesis that the reappropriation of the ecological question by conservative parties serves a strategy of relegitimizing their traditional programmatic corpus.
+In this study, we put forward the hypothesis that the reappropriation of the ecological issue by conservative parties serves a strategy of re-legitimizing their traditional programmatic corpus.